TeachBooks/teachbooks-sphinx-tippy/README.md

 - Limit the showing of tool tips to the `<main>` anchor of the Sphinx book.
 - Limit the maximum height of a tool tip.
 - Force tool tips to remain with visible document body.
+- No arrow that points from the tool tip to the link.

 ## What does it do?